SaraSallah/Recipe-Hub-Final-Project/README.txt

-# Recipe Hub
- Recipe Hubis website for discovering, preparing, and sharing recipes.
+Recipe Hub is website for discovering, preparing, and sharing recipes.
 With easy-to-follow instructions, ingredient lists, and a variety of categories

 ## Prerequisites
 Did you add any additional modules that someone needs to install (for instance anything in Python that you `pip install-ed`)?
 List those here (if any).

-  -install python.
-  -install flask .
-  -jinja in visual studio code
+jinja in visual studio code

 ## Project Checklist
 - [x] It is available on GitHub.
 - [x] It uses the Flask web framework.